 That is why it’s critical to partner with a nonprofit fundraising call center that not only takes the time to understand your goals and needs, but who has industry best practices in place, along with team members who understand all of the beautiful nuances of telefundraising.
 Remember, telefundraising is never about making the most calls.
 It’s about strengthening your relationship with your donors to improve their lifetime value.
 Sometimes it’s just as important to identify the pockets of donors who should not be called over the phone, as it is identifying the pockets of donors that should be called.

 They may, depending on how the call went.
 Quite frankly, telefundraising is more intrusive than mail, and complaints can happen even if the agent did everything right in the phone call.
 In those instances, it’s important to flag them appropriately so they do not receive future calls.

-Many call centers have processes in place that improve the likelihood of an exceptional donor experience.
-For example limiting the number of times a donor can be attempted over the phone, having appropriate FAQ’s and rebuttals for the agents to use, or simply having an effective quality assurance process in place that ensures the donor has a good phone call.
+Many call center outsourcing companies have processes in place that improve the likelihood of an exceptional donor experience.
+For example, limiting the number of times a donor can be attempted over the phone, having appropriate FAQ’s and rebuttals for the agents to use, or simply having an effective quality assurance process in place that ensures the donor has a good phone call.